 THE GREAT COMMISSION CENTER serves to encourage the development of all students, faculty and staff as Kingdom citizens.
 This is accomplished by actively seeking to help people see their vocational choice as a divine calling.
 To achieve this mission, the Great Commission Center engages in three primary tasks: promote missions and ministries, prepare individuals for serving, and provide opportunities for service.
-The building was completed in 2023, and it stands at the forefront of the ETBU campus.
+The offices of the Great Commission Center are located in the Ornelas Spiritual Life Center.